paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-035-federal-land-policy-and-management.md

 #### Amendments
 1978—Subsec. (b)(1).
 Pub.
 L. 95–514 inserted “or $10,000,000 per annum, whichever is greater” after “50 per centum” and substituted “sixteen contiguous Western States” for “eleven contiguous Western States”.

+#### Credit on Grazing Fee for Approved Conservation Practices
+Pub.
+L. 115–31, div.
+G, title III, May 5, 2017, 131 Stat.
+477, provided in part: “That notwithstanding section 33 of the Bankhead[-]Jones Farm Tenant Act ([7 U.S.C.
+1012](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1012&num=0&edition=prelim)), the Secretary of Agriculture, in calculating a fee for grazing on a National Grassland, may provide a credit of up to 50 percent of the calculated fee to a Grazing Association or direct permittee for a conservation practice approved by the Secretary in advance of the fiscal year in which the cost of the conservation practice is incurred.
+And, that the amount credited shall remain available to the Grazing Association or the direct permittee, as appropriate, in the fiscal year in which the credit is made and each fiscal year thereafter for use on the project for conservation practices approved by the Secretary.”

 #### Moratorium on Increase of Grazing Fee for 1978 Grazing Year
 Pub.
 L. 95–321, July 21, 1978, 92 Stat.
 394, in order to allow the Congress sufficient time to analyze the report and recommendations of the Secretaries of Interior and Agriculture under subsec. (a) of this section and to take appropriate action, provided that the 1978 grazing year fee was not to be raised by the Secretary of the Interior for the grazing of livestock on public lands nor by the Secretary of Agriculture for such grazing on lands under the jurisdiction of the Forest Service.

 <a id="section-1752"></a>
 ## § 1752.
 Grazing leases and permits
 **(a) Terms and conditions** Except as provided in subsection (b) of this section, permits and leases for domestic livestock grazing on public lands issued by the Secretary under the Act of June 28, 1934 (48 Stat.
 1269, as amended; [43 U.S.C.
 315](./chapter-8a-grazing-lands.md#section-315) et seq.) or the Act of August 28, 1937 (50 Stat.
 874, as amended; [43 U.S.C.
-1181a–118](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1181a–118&num=0&edition=prelim)1j), or by the Secretary of Agriculture, with respect to lands within National Forests in the sixteen contiguous Western States, shall be for a term of ten years subject to such terms and conditions the Secretary concerned deems appropriate and consistent with the governing law, including, but not limited to, the authority of the Secretary concerned to cancel, suspend, or modify a grazing permit or lease, in whole or in part, pursuant to the terms and conditions thereof, or to cancel or suspend a grazing permit or lease for any violation of a grazing regulation or of any term or condition of such grazing permit or lease.
+1181a–118](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1181a–118&num=0&edition=prelim)1j),11 See References in Text note below. or by the Secretary of Agriculture, with respect to lands within National Forests in the sixteen contiguous Western States, shall be for a term of ten years subject to such terms and conditions the Secretary concerned deems appropriate and consistent with the governing law, including, but not limited to, the authority of the Secretary concerned to cancel, suspend, or modify a grazing permit or lease, in whole or in part, pursuant to the terms and conditions thereof, or to cancel or suspend a grazing permit or lease for any violation of a grazing regulation or of any term or condition of such grazing permit or lease.

 **(b) Terms of lesser duration** Permits or leases may be issued by the Secretary concerned for a period shorter than ten years where the Secretary concerned determines that—